The following Op-Ed first appeared in the July 2018 issue of Dental Economics.

 It is safe to say that dentistry is seeing a paradigm shift.
 We previously viewed dentistry as having two camps.
 There was the independent practitioner camp, which included doctors who either accepted or did not accept assignments of benefits, and large corporate-controlled practice groups.
 As I prepared for this article, I was surprised at what the landscape of dentistry looks like today.
 While independent, fee-for service and large corporate practice groups still are highly prevalent, we see more practices that are contract providers with insurance companies, growing numbers of Medicaid providers, dental support organizations (DSOs), and dentist-owned dental support organizations, or DDSOs.
 These shifts are related to both access to care and the economics of dentistry.

-Perrin Desportes of Tusk Partners and I have discussed the landscape of dentistry, and Mr. Desportes’s partner, Kevin Cumbus in the April 2018 issue of Dental Economics.
+Perrin Desportes of Tusk Partners and I have discussed the landscape of dentistry, and Mr. Desportes’s partner, Kevin Cumbus recently wrote about it in the April 2018 issue of Dental Economics.
 Mr. Cumbus talked about the emergence of dentist-owned and funded dental support organizations.
 He states that the “new wave of dentist founders represents just south of 15% of all offices today.”2 He went on to say that his group believes this number will grow to as much as 25% in the near future.2 To think that we are talking about one in every four dental offices being part of a DDSO is mind-boggling.

 What this means to me is that the practice of dentistry is changing to react to market dynamics.
 As clinicians, we all should strive to deliver the best care possible.
 As business owners, we have to determine how to do this while being able to operate successful and efficient practices.
 True fee-for-service practice is difficult to achieve because our patient population is increasingly part of insurance plans that require us to become participating providers.
 As we do that, reimbursement rates decrease.
 Corporate dental groups and DSOs have utilized economies of scale in order to leverage buying power and receive preferential pricing on everything from dental supplies to lab fees.
 They can also utilize scale to negotiate with insurance companies.
 As independent dental practitioners or even DDSOs, we have to examine how we approach the business of dentistry and continue to remain competitive.